minio/docs/source/administration/object-management/object-versioning.rst

          :alt: Object with Multiple Versions
          :align: center

-:ref:`Deleting <minio-bucket-versioning-delete>` an object results in a special ``DeleteMarker`` tombstone that marks an object as deleted while retaining all previous versions of that object.
+:ref:`Delete operations <minio-bucket-versioning-delete>` which do *not* specify the unique object version ID result in creating a 0-byte ``DeleteMarker`` for that object.

 .. versionchanged:: MinIO Server RELEASE.2023-05-04T21-44-30Z